Homeopathy Treatment For Anal Fissure

 A diet high in fibre can help keep your stools soft and regular.
 This is essential in avoiding further anal fissures in the future.
 For most persons, a daily fibre intake of 25 to 35 gms is adequate.
 It’s important to improve your dietary fibre intake and get lots of fluids each day.
 This aids in promoting rapid wound healing and softening faeces to make them easier to pass.
 To enhance your daily consumption, you might want to consider taking fibre supplements.

-Auxiliary care
+Auxiliary Care

-• Keeping the anal region dry.
+- Keep the anal region dry.

-• To prevent constipation, wash the anal area gently with mild soap and warm water.
+- To prevent constipation, gently wash the anal area with mild soap and warm water.

-• Avoid fried, greasy, and processed foods.
+- Avoid fried, greasy, and processed foods.

-• Consume more green veggies and fruits.
+- Consume more green vegetables and fruits.

-• Consume fibrous foods, drink lots of fluids, and exercise frequently.
+- Eat fibrous foods, drink lots of fluids, and exercise frequently.

-• Address diarrhoea right away by treating it.
+- Address diarrhoea promptly by treating it.

 Homoeopathic Medications